 Slant Board Ankle Drivers

-The idea of the ankle drivers is to ‘pulse’ into a typical slant board calf stretch using your hips and knees.
+The idea of the ankle drivers is to ‘pulse’ into a typical slant board calf stretch using your hips and knees, which helps improve ankle stability when performed with controlled movement.

 You should start with your knee in line with your toes, but you can also try a variation where your knee pushes over your pinky toe or big toe – the idea is to pulsate that ankle joint from multiple angles.